 - Ph.D., English Literature, Arizona State University, 2015

-- Master of Arts in English & Comparative Literature, University of Cincinnati, 2010
+- Master of Arts, English & Comparative Literature, University of Cincinnati, 2010

-- Bachelor of Arts in Comparative Literature, St. Mary’s College of Maryland, 2007
+- Bachelor of Arts, Comparative Literature, St. Mary’s College of Maryland, 2007

 I started on my path to librarianship during my PhD in English literature at Arizona State University, where I wrote a dissertation focusing on representations of books in sixteenth-century England.
 I then attended Indiana University for my MLS with a specialization in rare books and manuscripts.
 After completing my studies, I came to work here in Special Collections at the University of Missouri.
 I co-teach class sessions, working especially with faculty from the English and German & Russian Studies departments.
 I additionally provide assistance to patrons in the reading room and prepare exhibits highlighting the collections at the Special Collections.

 - Adams, John Henry.
 “Isabella Whitney and Textual Identity.”
 In New Ways of Looking at Old Texts, VI, edited by Arthur Marotti, 75-96.
 Tempe, AZ: Arizona Center for Medieval and Renaissance Studies, 2020).

 - Review of Numbered Lives: Life and Death in Quantum Media, by Jacqueline Wernimont, Information & Culture 55, no. 2 (2020): 196-197.

 - McAllister, Lorrie and John Henry Adams, “Designing a Bright Future for Print Collections.”
 Against the Grain (June 2018): 32-33.